 It wasn't until a family trip to Jamaica during high school that Laura gained a passion for learning about cultures and languages.
 She's since volunteered in Panama for three years with the Peace Corps, worked in Peru for two years, and has traveled to over 50 countries.

 When Laura started A Piece of Travel in 2019, she worked remotely full-time while traveling abroad.
 After nearly four years of juggling "real" work and APOT, she's grateful to now call travel blogging her full-time profession.

 The word "influencer" has gotten a bad rep, but Laura strives to challenge this sentiment, aiming to influence for the better.

-Namely, getting more information online about wheelchair travel.
+Namely, getting more information online about wheelchair and solo female travel.

 While much of APOT's content includes details on wheelchair accessibility, Laura is a non-wheelchair user.
 So, she also writes articles on her inaccessible backpacking adventures.

 Throughout our travels, we've noticed that despite so much information online about things to do in a destination, much of it lacks the kind of detail that can make or break a travel experience.

 Especially when it comes to wheelchair accessible travel.

 It’s the little pieces of travel advice that make the difference.

 So, we strive to give you essential information that can be hard to track down in advance, such as: